-34. The clause continues:
+37. The clause continues:

-- (3) A duty to operate a service using proportionate systems and processes designed to- - (a) prevent children of any age from encountering, by means of the service, primary priority content that is harmful to children (for example, by using age verification, or another means of age assurance); - (b) protect children in age groups judged to be at risk of harm from other content that is harmful to children (or from a particular kind of such content) from encountering it by means of the service (for example, by using age assurance). - 35.
+- (3) A duty to operate a service using proportionate systems and processes designed to- - (a) prevent children of any age from encountering, by means of the service, primary priority content that is harmful to children (for example, by using age verification, or another means of age assurance); - (b) protect children in age groups judged to be at risk of harm from other content that is harmful to children (or from a particular kind of such content) from encountering it by means of the service (for example, by using age assurance). - 38.
 Content that is harmful to children is defined broadly as "of a kind which presents a material risk of significant harm to an appreciable number of children in the United Kingdom".
 According to the legislation "'Priority content that is harmful to children' means content of a description designated in regulations made by the Secretary of State".
-How children may be prevented from encountering content of this kind must be set out in platforms' terms of use and "applied consistently". - 36.
-The Online Safety Bill suffers throughout from being overly broad in its aims.
-Rather than focus on upholding the rule of law and ensuring platforms take steps to work with law enforcement to protect children from manifestly illegal content online, this Bill seeks to eradicate broad-brush concepts of harm, which would result in a more restricted online experience for everyone. - 37.
-Elaborating on the application of these duties on online intermediaries, the Bill states:
+How children may be prevented from encountering content of this kind must be set out in platforms' terms of use and "applied consistently".
+Once again the Bill compels platforms to "prevent" children from encountering content of this kind which will lead to greater levels of monitoring and surveilling users' activity in order to fulfil these preventative policing-style obligations.